Tollecanto

-Tollecanto is a village subdivision located within the Velim village, situated in the Salcete taluka and falls under the South Goa district, in the Indian coastal state of Goa.
-It about 17 km away from the Margao city.
-It is also a part of the Velim Assembly constituency.
+Tollecanto is a neighborhood located within the village of Velim, situated in the Salcete taluka and falls under the South Goa district, in the Indian coastal state of Goa.
+It is about 17 km away from the Margao city and is also a part of the Velim Assembly constituency.

 St. Rock Church

 Incident in 2020

 In October 2020, the frontal facade of the church collapsed due to water seepage.
 It was originally built as a chapel in the Portuguese era around the 19th century, believed to be around 139 years old and was elevated to a church nearly 67 years ago.

 Fr.
 Allan Travasso, the priest incharge, stated that the church was underway a renovation which was applied for permission to the Town and Country Planning Department and also with the panchayat for the construction of the new facade.
 He also further stated that it was because of the water seepage, the walls turned weak due to the moisture.
-The permissions were then delayed due to the Covid-19 pandemic, taking note of this matter, the religious services had to be halted until the church was restored.
+The permissions were then delayed due to the COVID-19 pandemic, taking note of this matter, the religious services had to be halted until the church was restored.